Accenture/accenture.github.io/_drafts/rig-2_0.md

 As any good piece of foundational infrastructure, RIG never imposed the use of special libraries (or formats, or protocols) on your application but a pattern – so when starting fresh it would _just fit_.
 However, through ongoing integrations we found the need to support a greater variety of event dispatching use cases to simplify integrating RIG into an existing landscape.

-In the previous RIG 1.x series, we have implemented the idea that backend services target a user directly — effectively making a message out of an event:
+In the previous RIG 1.x series, we have implemented the idea that back-end services target a user directly — effectively making a message out of an event:

 ![Events as messages.](/img/posts/rig-2_0/events_1.x_512x464.gif)